 This post may contain affiliate links to tours and hotels.
 These help us earn a small commission at no additional charge to you.

-Whilst Covent Garden itself is less grass and more cobbled street than you might expect from the name, it is one of the capital’s cultural hubs, with spirited street performers, historic streets plus some of London’s oldest pubs.
+Whilst Covent Garden itself is less grassy and more cobbled streets than you might expect from the name, it is one of the capital’s cultural hubs, with spirited street performers, historic streets plus some of London’s oldest and best pubs.

-From the world’s first cheese conveyor belt (!) to a myriad of musicals and a treasure trove of vintage vehicles, here is our guide to the 30 best things to in Covent Garden, London.
+From the world’s first cheese conveyor belt food hall to a myriad of musicals and a treasure trove of vintage vehicles, here is our guide to the best things to do in Covent Garden, London in 2023.

 Things to do in Covent Garden